-This companion course to MS&E472 - Entrepreneurial Thought Leader Seminar teaches how to look at a business and analyze its key components using speakers at the weekly Thought Leader Seminar.
+This companion course to MS&E472 - Entrepreneurial Thought Leaders' Seminar teaches how to look at a business and analyze its key components using speakers at the weekly Thought Leaders' Seminar.
 Assess each company's business model and discuss how the founders discovered their opportunity, built their team, and got funded.
 Topics are relevant for up-and-coming founders of companies and future engineers or scientists participating in a startup.

 - Venture Financing

 Note on Course Availability

 The course schedule is displayed for planning purposes – courses can be modified, changed, or cancelled.
 Course availability will be considered finalized on the first day of open enrollment.
 For quarterly enrollment dates, please refer to our graduate certificate homepage.